-Yo-yo test before Test match for Team India
+Yo-yo test before Afghanistan Test for Team India

-THE BOARD of Control for Cricket in India (BCCI) has asked all the players picked in the Test squad to face Afghanistan to report on June 8 to Bengaluru, where they will have to undergo mandatory yo-yo tests.
+The Board of Control for Cricket in India (BCCI) has asked all the players picked in the Test squad to face Afghanistan to report on June 8 to Bengaluru, where they will have to undergo mandatory yo-yo tests.
 The historic game against the latest entrants into the Test fold will be played in the same city from June 14.
 It will also kick off a lengthy run on the road for the Indian team that includes a two-and-a-half month tour of the British Isle, which kicks off with a couple of T20Is in Ireland later that month.

 The yo-yo test results will form part of the fitness report card that the support staff will be submitting to the board prior to the start of the season.
 “The players will have to undergo a mandatory yo-yo test.
 Though the team has been already been picked for the lone Test against Afghanistan, it’s a procedure which each player has to follow.
 The players, who will be traveling to England too will have to undergo a yo-yo test in the coming weeks,” sources in the BCCI informed.